 Advanced Materials and Processes for a Resilient Society

 Students in WPI’s interdisciplinary Civil and Environmental Engineering and Chemical Engineering REU research the materials, resources, and processes for a resilient society.
 Their work contributes to research exploring threats to the U.S., such as deteriorating infrastructure, climate change, environmental contamination, and material and energy resource scarcity.
-Conventionally underrepresented students in STEM fields and those who are not conventional learners are especially encouraged to apply.
+Students from backgrounds conventionally underrepresented in the STEM fields are especially encouraged to apply.

 Learn more: wpi.edu/+materialsreu